dildorababaerova/part4-1/README.md

 ### Creating users

-* Let's install the bcrypt package for generating the password hashes: `npm install bcrypt`
+* Let's install the bcrypt package for generating the password hashes: `npm install bcrypt`.
+(If VS code's console references error, run this command `npm audit fix` then `npm update`)